ivyldewitt/gc-go-projects/golang-log.md

 * Creating slice literals
 * Using the append function to add onto slices
 * Brief review of arrays, which we typically abandon in favor for slices
-* Understanding how the underyling array concept works for slices
+* Understanding how the underlying array concept works for slices
-* Deleting slices using apppend & slicing
+* Deleting slices using append & slicing
 * Slicing a slice with the [:] feature
 * Multi-dimensional slices